-The next most important festival for us was Toronto, the biggest festival in North America.
+The next most important festival for us was Toronto, the biggest film festival in North America.
 It screens thousands of films and it is a huge market for films seeking US distribution.
 The encouraging fact was that, unlike Cannes, Toronto had accepted every one of my films.
-I was confident they would take Delirious simply based on what had emerged in the editing room as one of Steve Buscemi’s most amazing performances.
+I was hopeful they would take Delirious simply based on what had emerged in the editing room as one of Steve Buscemi’s most amazing performances.
 We’d go up to Canada, pick up a US distributor and start racing down the hello highway towards a great US release.

-I guess it’s like Santa Klause.
+I guess it’s like Santa Klowsse.